logdna/logstash-output-logdna/README.md

 cd logstash-output-logdna.git
 gem build logstash-output-logdna.gemspec
 ```
-Install Logstash plugin: (`path` is a placeholder which needs to be modified to your plugin path)
+Install Logstash plugin: (`path` is a placeholder which needs to be modified to your logstash plugin path)
 ```
 sudo logstash-plugin install path/logstash-output-logdna-0.1.7.gem
 ```